 - Do whatever is personally necessary to get closure.

-- If you are in a bad behavioral pattern, you'll want to work on changing it.
-For example, if you are drinking excessively, overeating or self-medicating.
+- Notice and change bad behavioral patterns.
+For example, if you are drinking excessively, overeating, or self-medicating.

-- If it appears you are stuck in the anger stage of grief, you may need to see a certified therapist, grief counselor or psychologist.
+- If it appears you are stuck in the anger stage of grief, you may want to join a support group, find a therapist, or explore grief counseling.

 When to Get Help

 It's important to give yourself time to go through the anger phase of the grieving process.
-If you experience extreme feelings of anger or feel like you can't control yourself, seek the immediate assistance of a psychologist or a qualified grief counselor.
-The organization GriefLink maintains a searchable online database of experienced grief counselors around the world.
+If you experience extreme feelings of anger or feel like you can't control yourself, seek immediate assistance from a mental health professional.